Edgar Sia: Career

 Sia co-founded the barbecue chain Mang Inasal in Iloilo City in 2003.
 In seven years, Mang Inasal grew to 338 branches nationwide, before being acquired by Jollibee in 2010.

 In 2009, Sia founded Injap Land Corporation (now DoubleDragon Properties Corporation), developer of CityMall chain of malls.

 In 2014, DoubleDragon Properties became a public company.
 DoubleDragon has been developing commercial and residential properties and reportedly plans to build 100 malls by 2020.

 In August 2016, the company announced it was acquiring a majority stake in Hotel of Asia, Inc.

 Personal life

 Edgar Sia is married to Shella Sia, and they have three children Edgar Sia III, John Henry Sia and Elisa Stephanie Sia.
-They live in Manila, Philippines.
+They live in Manila, Philippines but still maintain homes in Capiz and Iloilo.